 If your terminal prints the full Primary Account Number (PAN) on the merchant copy of the receipt, you must bring this to your manager’s attention or contact the PCI DSS team immediately.

-Card details received by email

-Email is not a secure method for sending or receiving cardholder data, so you should never ask a customer to email their card details to you.
-If a customer sends them to you in this way, you must not forward them onto another member of staff.
-They must be deleted without being processed.
-If we accept and process details sent by email, we are accepting responsibility for the security of delivery, and therefore the email system, which we cannot do.

 What should I do if I suspect someone has gained unauthorised access to card data?